-Employee details
+Limployee details

 Full name

 Role

 Absence details

 First day of absence

 Last day of absence

 Total days of absence

 Was the correct procedure followed by the employee to report the absence?
 Yes / No

 Doctor's certificate attached?
 Yes / No

 Instances of absence in the past rolling 12 month period Number of instances: Details of absences:

-To be filled in by 1) DATE to DATE (no. of days:) Reason:

-HR/Business Manager 2) DATE to DATE (no. of days:) Reason:

-prior to meeting 3) DATE to DATE (no. of days:) Reason:
+To be filled in by HR/Business Manager prior to meeting 1) DATE to DATE (no. of days:) Reason: 2) DATE to DATE (no. of days:) Reason: 3) DATE to DATE (no. of days:) Reason:

 Meeting details

 Date of meeting

 How are you feeling?

-Do you feel well